Free Veteran Programs

 …that helped us get into the nation’s top colleges.

 Student veterans have access to a handful of unbelievable organizations.
 Each one of the following programs is unique yet shares a common goal to assist you in your pursuit of higher education, for free.
-Moving forward, we will write about our own involvements with each organization, as well as outsource advice from our close friends regarding programs of which they are more knowledgeable.

 Image: UC Berkeley, Xander DeLosReyes